 So, the project manager must clarify each requirement with the customer.
 The project team should also clarify the project scope or activities where they have a doubt.
 The project team should stick to the requirements.
-And, if there is a doubt, they must clarify it from the project manager.
+And, if there is a doubt, they must get clarification from the project manager.
 Moreover, no favoritism, nepotism, or bias should be allowed in the projects.
-Any additions that may be done must be approved first then incorporated into the product.
+Any additions that will be made must be approved first and then incorporated into the product.

 2- Acquire the Right Skills Needed

-Once you know the project requirements and needs of the customer, you should acquire the resources with the right skills.
+Once you know the project requirements and the customer needs, you should acquire the resources with the right skills.
 E.g, if an activity requires a senior resource, but you assigned a junior resource, you might think you’re saving money.
-In reality, the activity may take a longer time to complete and exceed your planned cost.
+In reality, the activity may take longer to complete and might exceed your planned cost.

 You must choose the resources that have the right skills as well as the appropriate level of experience.
-Why this is important?
-Well, because a lesser skilled resource may understand the requirements wrong.
-Or they may be incompetent in developing something exactly as expected.
-It may even happen that the resource is doing something right but they are too slow.
-These reasons can cause the project to delay or you may need to rework some of the activities.
+Why is this important?
+Well, because a lesser skilled resource may misunderstand the requirements.
+Or they may be inexperienced in developing something exactly as expected.
+It may even happen that the resource is doing something correctly, but they are too slow.
+These reasons can cause the project to be delayed or a rework might be required on some of the activities.
 This, in turn, will cause project cost overruns.

-If your planning is perfect, the documentation is thorough but your resources are not skilled enough, you will face issues.
-And, we know that managing issues will always incur costs.
-Therefore, you should acquire only the resources that you think have the ability to work on your project.
-Based on IBM’s training report, every dollar spent on corporate training programs return $30 in return.
-So, corporate companies value to train their employees to increase project delivery competence.
+If your planning is perfect, and the documentation is thorough, but your resources are not skilled enough, you will face issues.
+We know that managing issues will always incur costs.
+Therefore, you should acquire only the resources that you think have the right skills to work on your project.
+Based on IBM’s training report, every dollar spent on corporate training programs gives $30 in return.
+So, corporate companies value training their employees to increase project delivery competence.

 3- Effective Risk Management

 Risk management plays a very important role in keeping the project under budget.
-If risks are not thoroughly identified or if the proper contingency reserve is not set for these risks, extra costs spent while dealing with the risks will cause project cost overruns.
+If risks are not thoroughly identified or if the proper contingency reserve is not set to cover these risks, the project will need extra money to deal with the unanticipated risks.
+These events will cause project cost overruns.

-So what happens when there is no effective risk management is that some risks may pop up as a surprise.
-And you will have no preparation to deal with them.
-What you will do at that time is try to utilize your resources to overcome the consequences of the risks.
-However, a sudden reaction to the risks may require you to use the resources outside the budget of the project.
-You may even have not many options to choose from in order to deal with the sudden risk occurrence.
-So, you will end up doing whatsoever possible for you to manage the risks quickly, and this may cost you a lot more money.
+When there is no effective risk management in place, some risks may pop up as a surprise.
+You will be caught off guard as you would not be prepared to deal with them.
+Your first reaction will be utilizing your resources to thwart the consequences of the risks.
+However, this sudden dealing with the risks may require you to use resources outside the project budget.
+You may even have not many options to choose from in order to deal with sudden risk situations.
+So, you will end up doing whatsoever is possible for you to manage the risks quickly, and this may cost you a lot more money.

-The fact that people also cause the project cost overruns, and not always the project plan, work procedures, or other things, is often ignored.
+We often ignore the fact that people can also cause project cost overruns.
 Usually, the project manager focuses on the project activities, project documents, and the resources necessary to complete the project.
-However, they should also consider the fact the untrained project people, with no fundamental project management knowledge or enough experience, may also be an obstacle to success.
+However, they should also consider the fact that untrained people involved indirectly in the project, with no fundamental project management knowledge or enough experience, may also be an obstacle to success.
 That is why we have launched PM Core™ – Project Management for Business People Training program to create project management awareness among non-project people.

-Work done by untrained non-project resources especially can actually make things worse.
-They are not aware of the processes that to follow.
-Furthermore, no one is centrally controlling them and they do not tend to work under plans.
-So the untrained resources could, for instance, cause inefficiencies in work, produce errors in deliverables, or make wrong decisions.
-The negative impact of untrained people could be insignificant but it could also be disastrous for the project.
+Work done by untrained non-project resources (people who are external to the project and are not directly involved in project work) can actually make things quite complicated.
+They are not aware of the processes that they need to follow.
+Furthermore, no one is centrally controlling them, and they do not tend to work according to project plans.
+So, untrained resources could, for instance, cause inefficiencies in work, produce errors in deliverables, or make wrong decisions.
+The negative impact of untrained people could be insignificant, but it could also be disastrous for the project.
 Issues caused by untrained people could require product repair or rework.
 This would consequently lead to project cost overruns.

 How to Manage Project Cost Overruns

 No one wants a project cost overrun.
-However, if it happened, what are the ways to overcome and manage the overruns?
+However, if it happens, what are the ways to overcome and manage the overruns?
 Read on for effective ways to manage project cost overruns.

 1- Make Sure the Project Cost Overruns Are in Your PM Limits

 Every organization has a different level of PM authority.
-In some cases, there are cost and schedule delay limits that a PM is allowed to manage the overruns.
-E.g. a PM might be allowed to manage a project with up to 5% deviance in budget and 7% schedule delay.
+In some cases, there are allowed cost and schedule delay limits that a PM may use to manage the overruns.
+For e.g. a PM might be allowed to manage a project with up to 5% deviance in budget and 7% schedule delay.

-No one should take this to the advantage though.
-Even if there is a cost overrun limit, the PM should try to adhere to the planned cost.
-Adhering to the planned cost not only saves the organization money but also reduces waste.
+No one should take advantage of this though.
+Even if there is a cost overrun limit, the PM should try to adhere to the planned budget.
+Adhering to the planned budget not only saves the organization money but also reduces waste.
 If for any reason, the cost overruns are beyond the limits, the PM should act soon.
-They should try to bring the overruns within the acceptable limits.
+They should try to bring the overruns within acceptable limits.

-In a situation when cost overruns happen, this is the ability of the PM then that would handle this.
+In a situation when cost overruns happen, the PM should be able to handle this situation.
 They should look at the various ways as well as the project priorities to bring the spending under the limit.
 They should also consult with the key project stakeholders to find a mutual and effective solution.

 The cost baseline serves as a reference for measuring and controlling cost performance.
-So, the PM should keep a constant eye on the cost baseline and actual cost, to look for cost variance.
-And they can do it by utilizing several cost measurement tools.
+So, the PM should keep a constant eye on the cost baseline and the actual cost, in order to identify possible cost variance.
+The Project Manager can do it by utilizing several cost measurement tools.
 For instance, they can look at the cost S-curve or the cost histogram.
-By looking at these, they will be able to know the amount of deviance.
-And then they would determine the best course of action necessary in that situation.
+By looking at these visual graphs, they will be able to recognize the amount of deviance in the cost.
+Based on these findings, they would be able to determine the best course of action necessary in that situation.

 2- Assess Make-Buy Decisions

 Both the options, make and buy, have their own pros and cons.
-The make or buy analysis is conducted at both the operational and strategic levels.
-And, whether buy or make depends on many factors.
-The organizations choose the option that is most suitable for the project.
+The make-or-buy analysis is conducted at both the operational and strategic levels.
+Whether to buy or make depends on many factors.
+The organizations choose the option that is most suitable and cost-effective for the project.

 When buying, you do not need to worry about your expertise and the management of the making process.
 On the other hand, the in-house making of the product gives you better control of the product.
 You can customize it however you like.
-And there is no need to establish and adhere to any contractual terms or conditions.
+There is no need to establish and adhere to any contractual terms or conditions.
 Cost is the common factor in both options.
-And the project manager would determine both the make and buy options along with the other factors and decide what to do.
+The project manager would determine both the make and buy options along with the other factors and decide what to do.

-In some cases, however, buying might be more budget-friendly than making.
-It is because you don’t have to spend on the infrastructure and the resources needed to make the required thing.
-For either of the options, the PM should analyze the project requirements, the available budget, schedule, and other constraints.
-And after this PM can assess if there are certain work packages that can be outsourced and accomplished at a lower cost.
+In some cases, however, buying might be more budget-friendly than making it in-house.
+It is because you don’t have to spend on the infrastructure and the resources needed to make the required product or component.
+For either of the options, the PM should analyze the project requirements, the available budget, the schedule, and other constraints.
+After the proper analysis, the PM can assess if there are certain work packages that can be outsourced and accomplished at a lower cost.

 3- Use Contingency Reserves to Minimize Overrun Impacts

 No project goes 100% as per plan and this is a universal fact.
 There are always many factors that trigger the need to overspend.
-Though there may be a need to overspend, overspending will cause project cost overruns and negatively impact the project’s reputation.
+Although there may be a need to spend more money than initially planned, overspending will cause project cost overruns and negatively impact the project’s reputation.

-Hence, there should always be contingency reserves in the project for unforeseen.
-The reserves could be kept at the project level, work packages level, or at the activities level.
-And since, the reserves are part of the approved budget, utilizing these in a certain situation wouldn’t harm the project.
-So, project managers should make sure that they determine the amount of contingency reserves to keep for the unforeseen blow.
-And, this can only be done with the help of effective risk management.
+Hence, there should always be contingency reserves in the project for unforeseen expenditures.
+The reserves could be kept at the project level, work packages level, or at activities level.
+And since the reserves are part of the approved budget, utilizing them in certain situations wouldn’t harm the project.
+So, project managers should make sure that they determine the number of contingency reserves for unforeseen expenditures.
+This can only be done with the help of effective risk management.

-You should never calculate contingency reserve based on assumptions.
+You should never calculate contingency reserves based on assumptions.
 Rather, you should calculate it using various risk management techniques.
-For example, using the risk register and the Expected Monetary value approach.
+For example, you can use the risk register to track the identified risks and calculate the Expected Monetary Value of the identified risks if they happen.
+The Expected Monetary Value analysis will help you determine more precisely the number of Contingency reserves you will need on the project.
 The project managers have full authority to use this reserve and they control it.
-At the time of the need, they can decide how much of the reserve to use and for which activity.
+When the need arises, they can decide how much of the reserve to use and for which activity.

 Most often, the contingency reserves tend to be lower near the end of the project and higher near the beginning.
-And, with the help of graphs and charts, the PMs can track the use of the contingency reserves over time and manage it to the best outcome.
+With the help of graphs and charts, the PMs can track the use of the contingency reserves over time and manage it for the best outcome.

 If the project is about to face cost overruns, it is appropriate to use the allocated contingency reserve.
 But what if the cost overruns are more than your set limits?
-In this situation, you would not have been left with contingency reserve anymore.
-In this case, do not wait to consult your seniors, act immediately.
+In this situation, you would not have a contingency reserve anymore.
+Therefore, you need to consult your seniors and act immediately.
 Your organization must have set a management reserve to overcome risks worth more than your contingency reserve.
-Use management reserve in this situation.
+Use management reserve if approved in this situation.

 Management reserve is often derived from a percentage of the overall project budget.
-How much management reserve needs to be set may depend on the type of the project.
+How much management reserve will be allocated may depend on the type of project.
 It also depends on how much of the project cost overruns you want to manage.
 And often, for research and development projects, the reserve is higher and for known product development, the reserve is lower.
-However, the project manager can also look at the other ways to determine the management reserve.
+However, the project manager can also look at other ways to determine the management reserve.
 For example, they can look at the performance of similar past projects and then determine an appropriate management reserve.

 In this post, we explained some of the common reasons for project cost overruns.
 We also explained the ways to prevent and manage the overruns.
-Among the factors associated with cost overruns, risk management is something that organizations would be unwise to neglect.
-Some threats even have the power to bring the businesses to their knees.
-High-cost deviations can cause undesirable results.
-Such as, canceling or postponing the projects, reduction of the project scope, and loss of the public faith.
+Among the factors associated with cost overruns, risk management is something that organizations shouldn’t overlook.
+Some threats even have the power to really harm businesses.
+High-cost deviations can cause undesirable results, such as canceling or postponing the projects, reduction of the project scope, and loss of public trust.